akdh/ingresDocs/geospatial/functions/intersects/intersects.markdown

 Alias: ST_INTERSECTS

-Returns `1` if g1 and g2 have any points which they both contain, returns `0` otherwise.
+Returns `1` if g1 and g2 have any shared points, returns `0` otherwise.
 Returns the opposite of DISJOINT.

 ## Examples ##